 Luckily, even when small issues like these tend to crop up, you can usually still secure a good tomato yield by making small adjustments to your watering and fertilizing techniques.
 Being able to quickly and easily make these adjustments is just one more reason why it is easier to grow cherry tomatoes in pots rather than in the ground.

 Of course, the best reason for growing these great veggies so close at hand is having tasty, fresh cherry tomatoes within reach all summer long.
+When the harvest started coming in, be sure to try some of these fantastic cherry tomato recipes.

 About the Author